-Keurig K-Mini Plus Coffee Maker, Single Serve K-Cup Pod Coffee Brewer
+Best Compact: Keurig K-Mini Plus Single Serve Coffee Maker

 If you like the Keurig brand, but you’re looking for something a little smaller, the K-Mini Plus is another excellent option.
 You can use the K-cup pods, or Keurig's reusable coffee filter (sold separately), to brew any size cup between six and 12 ounces.

 At just five inches wide, it’s designed to fit just about anywhere.
 And while the machine is more compact than the others on this list, it’s still big enough to house nine single-serve K-cup pods.
 It doesn’t have a water reservoir though, so you will need to fill it every time you brew.